What happens when you stop taking Ozempic?

 Do the side effects of Ozempic go away after stopping?

-To minimize side effects, health providers usually start Ozempic at the lowest dose and slowly titrate up the dosage.
+To minimize side effects, healthcare providers usually start Ozempic at the lowest dose and slowly titrate up the dosage.
 Side effects are more common when taking higher doses of Ozempic and when increasing your dose.
-For many, the side effects range from mild to moderate, and become less intense and common as their body gets used to the drug.
+For many, the side effects range from mild to moderate and become less intense and common as their body gets used to the drug.
 However, for around 4% of people, the side effects can be bothersome enough to lead them to stop taking Ozempic.

 You may be able to minimize the side effects of Ozempic by avoiding certain foods while taking Ozempic, such as refined carbohydrates, alcohol, and fried, greasy, or sugary foods and drinks.
 Also, adjusting your eating habits can mitigate side effects.
 Novo Nordisk, the manufacturer of Ozempic, recommends eating smaller portions, eating more slowly, drinking ice-cold water, and not lying down after meals.